HCHagen/twitch-player/README.md

 # twitch-player
-A cli twitch-player with embedded VLC
+A cli twitch-player with embedded VLC.
+So far experimental work in progress.